Teksta versija

 9.1.11. at a medical treatment institution which provides services to children;

-9.2. in work in any of the food (including drinking water) handling stages which include direct contact with non-prepackaged food;
+9.2. in work in any of the stages of the handling of food (including drinking water) which include direct contact with non-prepackaged food;

 9.3. in work in primary production of food in which the employee performs work duties in direct contact with food at the following workplaces: